latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Notes

-This document is shown as one possible alternative.
-ChatGPT 3 was used.
+In the first experiment ChatGPT 3 was used.
 The untagged PDF was uploaded and the following question posed:

 > Please show full markdown source for an accessible document suitable for a blind reader extracted from this PDF